 Turkey Lease Details

-$5/acre for youth season: 4-day youth hunt (youth weekend plus Thursday & Friday for scouting and blind setup)
+$5/acre for youth season: 4-day youth hunt (youth weekend plus Thursday and Friday for scouting and blind setup)

-$5/acre for opening window: 7-day opening window (Monday-Sunday, first 2 days for scouting)
+$5/acre for opening window: 7-day opening window (Monday-Sunday, first two days for scouting)

 $3/acre for each of the last two windows: 7-day season window (1st Monday-Sunday), 7 day season window (2nd Monday-Sunday)

-- Minimum payment for an APPLE hunt is $250.
+- Minimum payment for making a property available for an IPLA hunt is $250.
 If the total $/acre calculation is less than $250 and the biologist determines it to be a worthy opportunity, the landowner can be given the $250 minimum payment.

 - Landowner can enroll as many acres as they wish, including agricultural fields.
 Large lakes, ponds, lawns, or other obvious “non-huntable” areas will be subtracted from total acres.

-- All APPLE hunters must have been drawn through the online reserved hunt system.
+- All hunters wishing to hunt on an IPLA-enrolled property must have been drawn through the online reserved hunt system.